The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 As bitter of a pill it is to swallow, in this moment your daughter in law is a gatekeeper to your estranged son, and if you have grandchildren, also to them.
 You must understand that your DIL is in a power position as far as controlling access to them.

-Realize that you will be unlikely to be permitted to see your grandchildren without your DILs buy-in, as unfair as that is to the children and to you.
-The children become a pawn in many of these situations and one of the kindest things you can do for them is to be healthy and strategic in your way of approaching your daughter in law, and the family estrangement.
+Realize that you will be unlikely to be permitted to see your grandchildren without your daughter on law’s buy-in, as unfair as that feels.
+The children become a pawn in many of these situations and one of the kindest things you can do for them is to be healthy and strategic in your way of approaching this situation.

-Know that this is not about you doing something wrong as a grandparent, and it might have nothing to do with you doing anything wrong as a parent either.
-Your daughter in law feels some sort of Queen Bee syndrome towards you.
-She is threatened by you, and often that comes from you actually being a great mom or a great grandmother.
+Don’t be quick to assume this means you did something wrong as a parent or grandparent.
+There might be some things you need to change or work on; you are human, but your daughter in law feels some sort of Queen Bee syndrome towards you.
+She is threatened by you, and often that comes from you actually being a great mom or grandmother.
+Be open to working on things you need to adjust, but do not condemn yourself in the process.

-2. Work with an estrangement coach who understands this dynamic well.
+2. Work with an estrangement coach who understands this dynamic.

-If you want some help with this, let’s get you on my calendar for a consultation about how estrangement coaching with me can help you figure this out and get back into you son or grandchild’s life, and feel less heartbroken in the meantime.
-Click HERE to schedule a consultation (or get on the wait list if all spots are currently filled)
+If you want some help with this, let’s get you on my calendar for a consultation about how estrangement coaching with me can help you figure this out and get back into you son or grandchild’s life… and feel less heartbroken in the meantime.
+Click HERE to apply for a free consultation.

 3. Remove the evidence.

-Shut down your DILs ability to cite “evidence” of her accusations against you by shifting how you communicate with her.
+Shut down your daughter in law’s ability to cite “evidence” of her accusations against you by shifting how you communicate with her.
 If she has already convinced your son to estrange, there are specific ways to address this in a message or letter.

 I am not talking about an amends letter here, but rather a shorter message that I call a Door Opening Message.
 You would send the Door Opening Message to your son, but you would include a section to your DIL.
 If we work together I will literally give you a template for this, and we will walk through it word by word to make sure your Door Opening Message has the best chance of producing a good result.

-Even if your DIL rejects your outreach in the Door Opening Message, you are strategically discrediting her false claims about you to your son.
+Even if your DIL rejects your outreach in the Door Opening Message, you are discrediting her false claims about you to your son.
 If you’re showing up in a healthy, calm way and inviting her to tell you anything you can do to improve the relationship.
+In that, you are showing a good faith effort to be open, kind and positive.

 4. Create a reconciliation plan.